Salomé (TV series): Plot

 On the other side of the city, in a mansion, lives the Montesino family: Julio and Ángela are married.
 She is a sick woman and her husband faces the problem and patiently bears the eventful marital life he is forced to live.
 Lucrecia, Julio's mother, thinks that Ángela, being sterile, represents an obstacle for the family.
 Accustomed to dominate and to modify wills, she will twist Julio's destiny until she achieves her longed-for grandson.

 Arturo, Lucrecia's husband, has assumed his life as a faithful and good husband.
 He accepts Lucrecia's feminine strength because he loves her and prefers to live in peace.
 He is an understanding father and wants to keep the family together.
 Manola is a strong woman, she faces Lucrecia, she does not allow Ángela to be hurt.
 She is the guardian angel of the Montesino family.
 She has dedicated her life to the service of the family, she represents balance and good sense.

 Diego, Ángela's half brother, lives with them.
 He is a playboy, partygoer and regular client of the D'Ruby cabaret.
 On a drunken night, Diego arrives at the mansion accompanied by Salomé and Karicia.

-It is fate that leads Salomé by the hand to meet Julio.
-One look, one kiss and they will no longer be able to leave each other.
-Secretly, far away, they will consummate their deep, but forbidden love.
-Salomé will have to face adverse and painful situations.
-Salomé is simply a woman who loves with her eyes open and is aware that Julio is the man of her dreams, but he came late into her life.
+Salomé meets Julio and the two develop a romantic relationship.
+They begin a secret relationship despite circumstances that make their romance difficult.
+Salomé subsequently faces a series of personal and emotional challenges as she attempts to maintain the relationship.
+She considers Julio an important figure in her life, although their relationship begins after she has already established other commitments.